nygctech/PySeq2500/README.md

 # Image acquisition

-The following code takes a picture from each of the cameras, splits each image into 2, saves all 4 images, and writes a metafile.
+The following code takes a picture from each of the cameras, splits each image into 2, saves all 4 images as tiffs, and writes a metadata textfile.
 Images and metafile are saved in the directory set in `hs.image_path`.

 ```python